jsoref/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 10000

-Under heavy load the recursor might be busy processing incoming UDP queries for a long while before there is no more of these, and might therefore neglect scheduling new ``mthreads``, handling responses from authoritative servers, or responding to :doc:`rec_control <manpages/rec_control.1>` requests.
+Under heavy load, the recursor might be busy processing incoming UDP queries for a long while before there is no more of these, and might, therefore, neglect scheduling new ``mthreads``, handling responses from authoritative servers, or responding to :doc:`rec_control <manpages/rec_control.1>` requests.
 This setting caps the maximum number of incoming UDP DNS queries processed in a single round of looping on ``recvmsg()`` after being woken up by the multiplexer, before